nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 ---

 ## tl;dr
-- **Clear problem statements are half the battle.** Well defined usecases obviate data requirements.
+- **Clear problem statements are half the battle.** Well-defined usecases obviate data requirements.
 Without this, my experimentation was destined to fail.
-- **Data makes a big difference (duh!).** By selectimg the right data alone i saw performance improvements by 2 OOM.
+- **Data makes a big difference (duh!).** By selecting the right data alone I saw performance improvements by 2 OOM.
 Tweaking training parameters got me to the target benchmark.
 - **Data curation is simple, _not easy_.** Sourcing, annotating, and processing data is a grind but its the _most_ important task and where HITL matters most.
-Afterall, model quality is _derived_ from data quality.
+After all, model quality is _derived_ from data quality.
 - **Clear outcomes flow from controlled variables.** Trying a bunch of things is the best way to know what does/doesn't work.
 But changing one variable at a time is key to drawing a line between input changes and performance improvements.

 ## Where do we begin?
 Last month I decided to train a computer vision model.
 It was super easy and fun, but didn't net the best results.
-There's a [full write up here](/_posts/2025-10-24-training_a_yolo_model.md), but the gist of it is that I didn't really start with the end in mind, and thats how I discovered the importance of data strategy for ML applications.
+There's a [full write up here](/_posts/2025-10-24-training_a_yolo_model.md), but the gist of it is that I didn't really start with the end in mind, and I discovered the importance of data strategy for ML applications.

 On the heels of that flop my intention was to take on a more thoughtful approach to the notion that _data strategy_ is the difference between a cvis model that works and mine.